 Some people use the leg press to eliminate the spinal compression problem.
 Unfortunately, leg press machines can limit range of motion and cause an unhealthy rounding of the spine.

 The solution is to work one leg at a time.
 You use half the weight (saving your back), you develop better balance and you get the same resistance benefit as traditional squats.
 Here's how.

 Step One: Grab two dumbbells, then stand 2 to 3 feet in front of a low bench or platform of approximately 12 inches in height.
 Rest the top of one foot on the platform behind you with a pad below that knee.
 Shift your bodyweight over the lead leg with the upper body hinged forward, hips tilting to maintain a neutral spinal position.

 Step Two: Inhale, activating the core and slowly bend at the knees, dropping the body weight back and down while maintaining spinal alignment.
 Control the descent by activating the glute, hamstring and quadricep of the lead leg.
 Continue to descend until the back knee touches the pad.

 Step Three: Hold at the lowest position, keeping the tension in the glute, hamstring and quadricep of the lead leg while stabilizing the trunk.
 Do not allow the weight to shift to the knee that's lightly touching the ground.

 Step Four: Exhale, pressing through the heel of your lead leg, extend the knees and hips, while returning to the starting position.

-Step One: Take the standard push up position laying face down, toes flexed, with the palms of you hand on the ground slightly wider than shoulder width apart.
+Step One: Take the standard push-up position laying face down, toes flexed, with the palms of your hand on the ground slightly wider than shoulder-width apart.
 The heel of your hands should be in line with your lower chest.
 OH, and make sure your feet are on a bench, not the ground.